astaiglesia/enterprise-poc/README.md

 Navigating to Projects queries our saved projects from the document database, rendering A list for our user to scroll through and pick a project to manage
 - the project list can be filtered by order state using the filter options in the upper left corner
 - click create to start a new draft opening a drop down form
-- the designer enters the client's info and

 ## Quick Start
 hop in the dev seat and take an early test ride!

-- navigate to client dir
+- navigate terminal to client dir
 ```
 npm install

 ```

-- navigate to server dir
+- navigate terminal to server dir
 ```
 npm install
 npm run dev

 ```

-Running the dev script from the server directory will spin up:
+Running the dev script from the server directory will:
-The application instance at
+- Spin up an application instance at [localhost 3030](http://localhost:3030)
-GraphiQL playground is available at http://localhost:5000/graphql
+- Initialize the application server with a GraphiQL playground available at [locoalhost 5000](http://localhost:5000/graphql)

 ## Use Considerations
 - As this is meant to be a business solution, the assumption is that the use case for this application would likely be on desktop
-- As such, it is being developed with an assumption of fullscreen viewing (1920 x 1080)
+- As such, it is being developed with an assumption of fullscreen viewing (1920 x 1080).
 - Responsiveness of the application for different screen/window sizes has been includeed but a fully responsive mobile version is a planned iteration
 - Project development with accessibility considerations are a point of focus for fully accessibile UI
   - WCAG + a11y best practices are efforted and ongoing, with the goal of creating a universal user experience